Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 "I tried to treat it like a normal competition.
 Of course, we know it's the Olympics and it's different.
 I tried to keep it as normal as possible," she added.

 Former world champion Sardjoe, who was speaking after the round-robin stage, went on to finish in fourth place.
-Japan's B-Girl Ami won gold by taking all three rounds of the final against Lithuania's B-Girl Nicka who won silver.
-Bronze went to China's B-Girl 671.
+Japan's B-girl Ami won the gold medal by taking all three rounds of the final against Lithuania's B-girl Nicka, who claimed the silver.
+The bronze went to China's B-girl 671.

 At first glance, that tactic appears to have worked.
 There were visibly more children in the crowd than at other Olympic competitions, including 9-year-old Fiep Neuteboom, who was watching with her parents and older brother from the Netherlands.